Wednesday, July 24, 2024

 *Four kingdoms: Babylon, Medo-Persia, Greece, beast with ten horns.

-*Four kings: Nebuchadnezzar II, Cyrus the Great, Alexander the Great, 2nd beast from the earth: false prophet.
+*Four kings: Nebuchadnezzar II, Cyrus the Great, Alexander the Great, the little horn and, the 2nd beast from the earth: false prophet - leader of the religious system of the first beast.

-3) 'And I saw one of his heads as it were wounded to death:' John is witnessing the rise of the beast kingdom from the sea in verses 1 & 2.
-The beast kingdom will have seven heads and ten horns.
-One of its heads is wounded to death, but, by the time John saw the beast kingdom rise from the sea, his mortal wound was healed.
+3) 'And I saw one of his heads as it were wounded to death:' John witnessed the rise of the beast from the sea.
+The beast has seven heads and ten horns.
+One of its heads was mortally wounded, but, by the time John saw the beast rise from the sea, his mortal wound was healed.
+The focus is on the kingdom, not the king.

-The beast kingdom is created in the image of the Red Dragon, found in Revelation 12:3, who also has seven heads and ten horns.
+The beast is created in the image of the Red Dragon, found in Revelation 12:3, who also has seven heads and ten horns

-And there appeared another wonder in heaven; and behold a great red dragon, having seven heads (kingdoms) and ten horns (kings) and seven crowns upon his heads.
+And there appeared another wonder in heaven; and behold a great red dragon, having seven heads (seven kingdoms) and ten horns (ten kings) and seven crowns upon his heads

 Will the little horn aka: antichrist have seven heads?
-Have you ever witnessed a seven headed human?
-No, of course not, this is detailing the rise of the kingdom.
+What about ten horns?
+Have you ever witnessed a seven headed - ten horned human?
+No, of course not, this is describing a beast, the rise of one very large and very powerful kingdom

-So we are now aware that the heads represent individual empires or kingdoms, that belong to the red dragon.
-These heads are given to the beast kingdom when the red dragon gives him his power, throne and authority.
-The new testament little horn or antichrist will rise from the head that has ten horns.
+The seven heads represent additional world powers that belong to the red dragon.
+These seven heads are given to the beast of ten horns, when the red dragon gives him his power, throne (seat, territorial domain) and authority.
+The new testament little horn or antichrist, rises from the head that has ten horns.
 Daniel 7:20,23,24.
-The leopard had four heads, detailing four kingdoms that arose from the Grecian empire, while the beast from the sea has seven.
-The heads of the leopard, help us to understand the meaning of the seven heads upon the beast in Rev 13.
+The leopard had four heads, detailing four dynasties that arose from the Grecian empire, which turned into four kingdoms, while the beast from the sea has seven.
+The heads of the leopard, help us to understand the meaning of the seven heads of the beast in Rev 13.

-These are the seven heads where the woman sits in Revelation 17:9 which the angel described as seven 'mountains'.
-The angel was using old testament symbolic reference to a mountain which was often used as symbolic imagery to represent a kingdom.
+These seven heads where the woman sits: Revelation 17:9 are seven 'mountains'.
+The angel was using an old testament prophetic reference to a mountain.
+Mountain was often used as symbolic imagery to represent a kingdom.

 Here are a few examples: